The city of Gavar is the administrative centre of the Gegharkunik region. It is located among Gegham Mountain Range to the west of Lake Sevan.

-The town was known as Nor Bayezet or Novo-Bayazet until 1959, it was named after the Western Armenian town of Bayazet.
+The town was known as Nor Bayezet or Novo-Bayazet until 1959.
+It was named after the Western Armenian town of Bayazet.
 Between 1959 and 1995, the town was known as Kamo, named after the Bolshevik revolutionary Kamo (Simon Ter-Petrosian).
-The town was renamed Gavar in 1995, which means a county in the Armenian language.
-The city is also known as Kyavar since the 19th century.
+The town was renamed Gavar in 1995, which means ‘a country’ in the Armenian language.
+The name of the city is also pronounced as Kyavar.

 It is believed that the fortress was the royal capital of the Velikukhi region within the Urartu kingdom.
 It was surrounded by more than 22 minor fortifications.
 The region of Velikukhi was conquered by the Urartian king Sarduri II.
-His son, Rusa II renamed the fortress in honor of Khaldi; one of the three chief deities of Ararat.
-The Artsvakar neighborhood of the city, is also home to another Iron Age fortress, dating back to the 2nd millennium BC.
+His son, Rusa II renamed the fortress in honour of Khaldi; one of the three chief deities of Ararat.
+The Artsvakar neighbourhood of the city, is also home to another Iron Age fortress, dating back to the 2nd millennium BC.
 In this city, you can see many other monasteries, Khachkars (cross-stones) and other historical monuments.